-3.6 Delivery and refuse vehicles serve the school Site from the playing fieldcar park area and will be able to enter and leave in forward gear.
-It is not expected that such vehicles will need to enter the staff car park area.
+3.6 Delivery and refuse vehicles serve the school Site from the car park area and will be able to enter and leave in forward gear.
+Such vehicles will need to enter the staff car park area.
 Some special maintenance vehicles can enter the car park, but are likely to require arranged, supervised management should they need to reverse in, e.g. a large rigid lorry for furniture delivery.
-Waste collection and deliveries are expected to be restricted between 09:00 to 15:00 to avoid the beginning and end of the school day.
+Waste collection and deliveries are restricted between 09:00 to 15:00 to avoid the beginning and end of the school day.